 The Tayrona National Park It is located in the northern and lower part of the Sierra Nevada de Santa Marta, which is comprised of humid and dry forests with low hills, cliffs and lots of beaches.
 We can immediately distinguish the white of its sands and the blue of its beaches that correspond to the Caribbean Sea.
 The climatic conditions of the Tayrona National Natural Park are ideal for a great diverse formation of vegetation, from cacti to huge trees.
 Vegetation of dry areas, sweet and salty wetlands and many more cover the entire park like a green blanket, we include fruit trees in this list.

-Within this diversity we find: El Trupillo, Los Aromos, Dividivi, Cardón de Higo, Naranjo, Coconut Palm, Jobo, Mango Tree, Soursop Tree, CARACOLI Tree, Icaco, Orchids.
+Within this diversity we find: El Trupillo, Los Aromos, Dividivi, Cardón de Higo, Naranjo, Coconut Palm, Jobo, Mango Tree, Soursop Tree, Caracoli Tree, Icaco, Orchids.

-The humidity the PNNT helps to the conservation of the humid ground in the seasons of little precipitation of water which preserves the green throughout the year.
+Moisture the PNNT helps to conserve moist soil that helps in the seasons of little precipitation of water, which preserves the green throughout the year.

-Wiwa (warm): Set in the warmer and lower areas of the sierra since its specialty is agriculture for family and commercial consumption among the 4 ethnic groups and with the new civilization.
+Wiwa (warm) Located in the warmest and lower areas of the sierra since their specialty is agriculture for family and commercial consumption among the 4 ethnic groups and with the new civilization.
 But they are also recognized for producing fique, which is used in the creation of backpacks and hammocks.
 These 4 ethnic groups have the common characteristic that for them the center of the world is the Sierra Nevada, more specifically the snow-capped peaks, adding to this, the constant consumption of coca to support the arduous walks and as part of their daily and ceremonial rituals.